CrispyDrone/github-clone/README.md

   + A user: <https://api.github.com/users/crispydrone/repos>
   + An organization: <https://api.github.com/orgs/microsoft/repos>

-The script will ask for credentials but these are not obligatory.
-As an anonymous user you are limited to 60 requests per hour, find more information about the rate limit here: <https://developer.github.com/v3/#rate-limiting>.
+You can specify whether to use credentials or not, as an anonymous user you are limited to 60 requests per hour, find more information about the rate limit here: <https://developer.github.com/v3/#rate-limiting>.

 ## Examples
 + To clone all repositories from a specific user into a target directory: